 - Lesson time isn't wasted - we've made sure that TT Rock Stars is lightning fast.
 Once pupils are logged in, they can begin a game in one click.

 - One straightforward price gives all your teachers and all your pupils full access for one year so you can set up as many 'bands' (classes) and 'band managers' (teachers) as you like.
-Maybe have a band made up of band managers...which teachers are Times Tables Rock Heroes?
+Teachers can play too so that they become Times Tables Rock Heroes!

 - As the teacher, you can select which times tables they practice each week.
 There is a rolling 20-week schedule that takes seconds to get going.
 What I found works is to follow a stepped pattern like this:

 - Week 1 - 2 times table

 - Week 3 - 4 times table

 - Week 4 - 2, 3 and 4 times table